 Steam Inhalation for Sinus Infection.

-Steam inhalation can also assist in the treatment of sinus infection check steam inhalation procedure above.
+Steam inhalation can also assist in the treatment of sinus infection check the steam inhalation procedure above.

 Steam Inhalation for Babies

-When applying steam inhalation on babies check the temperature frequently to prevent burning the tender skin of the baby, I will recommend the personal steam inhaler for babies because the temperature could be regulated, close contact with the face can produce scalding.
+When applying steam inhalation on babies check the temperature frequently to prevent burning the tender skin of the baby, I will recommend the personal steam inhaler for babies because the temperature can be regulated, and close contact with the face can produce scalding.

 Steam Inhalation with Vicks